Horizing/Horizing/README.md

-Hi, there're Horiz and Raincrow(雨鸦).
+Hi, there're Horiz and Raincrow（雨鸦）.

 It's a pleasure, just take a look.